Note: I’ll be updating this as I make changes to my system and as the X-Plane ecosystem evolves. Updated 20 Nov. 2018.

-The other question I’m getting is “What advice do you have for others making the switch?”
-So I’m writing this little how-to in hopes it will help other P3D and FSX users at least get the most out of the X-Plane beta, if not make the switch completely.
+As a former P3D user I am often asked “What advice do you have for others making the switch?”
+So I’m writing this little how-to in hopes it will help other P3D and FSX users at least get the most out of X-Plane, if not make the switch completely.
 So here goes.
 This list of steps is a version of my own experience with the switch.
 There are likely dozens of other possible ways to get started, but based on my experience in P3D and X-Plane, this is what I would do if I were to do it again:

-- Download and install alpilot’s HD Mesh Scenery V3.
+- Download and install alpilot’s HD or UHD Mesh Scenery V4.
 This is sort of the equivalent of ORBX Vector.
 It will increase the resolution of your terrain and will make roads, forest boundaries, towns, power lines, etc. all much more accurate in the sim.
 It is excellent, you can download only the areas you want, and it is donationware.
 (While alpilot does not have the entire world, the X-Plane 11 underlying mesh is also very good as it is, and while not as detailed, is more current.)
+UHD is more detailed but harder on the system, HD less so.
+Both are great.

-- Download and install the W2XP models and W2XP sceneries for the parts of the world in which you want to fly.
+- Download and install the Simeaven W2XP models and W2XP sceneries for the parts of the world in which you want to fly (note that Europe is in the X-Plane 11 section of their site, and the rest of the world in X-Plane 10 — although they work in X-Plane 11 just fine).
 W2XP is shorthand for “World To X-Plane,” and if HD Mesh Scenery V3 is ORBX Vector then the W2XP sceneries are the equivalent or ORBX regional landclasses, with improved textures, autogen, etc. You will download at least two files: the W2XP World Models, and any regional sceneries you want.
 I downloaded the models, America, and Europe.
 Don’t worry about the “Net” and “Aerials” versions – you only likely need the main scenery files and the models file.
 These files, too, are donationware.
 (UPDATE: If you’re going to use World2XP America, be sure you have these four libraries installed – OpenSceneryX, World Models, R2 Library, and FF Library.)

 - Download MisterX’s Airport Environment HD textures.
 These are replacement textures for much of the default runways, tarmac, taxi lines, etc. in X-Plane.
 It’s a bit like REX Direct.
 But it’s free.